rija1/druponrinpoche/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 The importer uploads images in the background for faster performance and it requires WP-Cron to be enabled.
 You can [easily configure WP-Cron](https://www.smackcoders.com/blog/enable-configure-wp-cron.html?utm_source=wp_org&utm_campaign=readme&utm_medium=faq) for smooth and speedy import. <br />

 6. What are the supported custom fields in FREE version? <br />
-The importer supports [default WordPress Text and Text area fields](https://www.smackcoders.com/blog/adding-custom-fields-data-wordpress-free-wp-ultimate-csv-importer.html?utm_source=wordpress_org&utm_campaign=readme&utm_medium=faq) of Types, Pods, etc,..
+The importer supports [default WordPress Text and Text area fields](https://www.smackcoders.com/blog/adding-custom-fields-data-wordpress-free-wp-ultimate-csv-importer.html?utm_source=wordpress_org&utm_campaign=readme&utm_medium=faq).
 You can also import the Text & Text area fields created with custom codes in WordPress standards.

 For more FAQ, you can refer [here](https://www.smackcoders.com/wordpress-products-faq.html?utm_source=wp_org&utm_campaign=readme&utm_medium=faq).

 == Changelog ==
+= 5.3.7 =
+* Removed: Registering custom field in Mapping section.
 = 5.3.6 =
 * Added: Compatibility for WordPress 4.9.8
 * Added: Import Post parent import with Post Title